chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 [^4]: Ensure that the OS and Architecture correctly match your system.

 [^5]: Bare minimum to run Chunky is Java 8 update 60, JavaFX, 512MB of free RAM, 100MiB of storage (for core files).

+[^6]: We have not tested OpenJFX 19 at this time but it is assumed that it will work.

 --8<-- "includes/abbreviations.md"